- Home

 Each track has it's own weather, which is updated every day.
 On each Track page you can see what the weather is like today, and a weather forecast for the next 7 days.
 As we all know, the weather forecast isn't always entirely accurate, but they get it right quite often.
 The weather isn't selected completely at random every day.
 It's connected to what the weather was like the day before.
 If there was rain today, there's a greater probability of rain tomorrow as well, compared to other types of weather.

 The chances are exactly the same for rain, sunshine or anything else regardless of which track you choose.
 No tracks have better weather than others.
-No track is better than any other track in this regard.
-You may also notice that each continent has its' own "seasonal patterns", with each real-time month marking the start of a new seasonal pattern.
+You may also notice that each continent has its' own "Weather patterns", with each real-time month marking the start of a new Weather pattern.
 Pay a little attention and over time you may be able to predict where the wet and dry tracks are likely to be at any time of the year.
+There are three different Weather patterns - Hot, Wet, and Average - and they always follow each other in that order.
+The only thing that isn't known is which of those Weather Patterns that each Continent will start with at the beginning of each new racing season.

 The weather affects track conditions, which in turn affects the performance of your horses and jockeys on race day.
 To be a truly successful Track King, you'll need to be able to predict how the track will respond to the coming weather so that you can be sure to enter your horse into races where the track condition is likely to suit your steed.